The Markov-Chain Polytope with Applications: Proof of Lemma and Lemma

 \begin{proof}

-If a $T'_k$ tree does not satisfy one of conditions (a)-(d) we first show that it can be replaced by a $T_k$ tree with one fewer nodes satisfying (\ref{eq:repX}).
-Since any tree must contain at least $n$ nodes, this process cannot be repeated forever.
-Thus a tree satisfying all of the conditions (a)-(d) and satisfying (\ref{eq:repX}) must exist.
+If a $T'_k$ tree does not satisfy one of conditions (a)-(d), we first show that it can be replaced by a $T_k$ tree with one fewer nodes satisfying (\ref{eq:repX}).
+Since this process cannot be repeated forever, a tree satisfying all of the conditions (a)-(d) and satisfying (\ref{eq:repX}) must exist.